 Canada has two forms of parole: day parole and full parole.
 An inmate is eligible for day parole six months before being eligible for full parole.
 It is seen as a preparatory step for full parole as it grants the inmate permission to engage in community-based activities during the day, while returning to a community residence or correctional institution in the evening.
 Full parole grants the offender the ability to rejoin society and live in a private residence while still reporting to a parole officer periodically.
 Day parole is granted at a far higher rate than full parole.
-In fiscal year 2016, 77.9 of eligible offenders were granted day parole, while only 35.1 were granted full parole.
+In fiscal year 2019, 79.5 percent of eligible offenders were granted day parole, while only 38.2 percent were granted full parole.

 There has been much criticism of the overrepresentation of Aboriginal inmates in incarceration, who make up roughly 23 percent of the total incarcerated population but only make up 4 percent of Canada’s total population.
 Since 2001, Aboriginal admissions to provincial and territorial custody have increased by 50 percent.